All Products

 Key Management Service:RAM secret plug-in

-The RAM secret plug-in retrieves a RAM secret from KMS based on a secret name and then caches the secret in the memory of the application for which the plug-in is installed.
-When the application uses an Alibaba Cloud SDK to access a cloud service, the application uses the AccessKey pair that is cached by the RAM secret plug-in to initiate requests.
+The RAM secret plug-in retrieves the RAM secret value from KMS based on the secret name and caches it in the application's memory.
+When the application uses an Alibaba Cloud SDK, it sends requests to Alibaba Cloud services using the AccessKey from the plug-in's local cache.

 Supported Alibaba Cloud SDKs

-KMS provides the RAM secret plug-in for the Alibaba Cloud SDKs in the following table.
+KMS provides RAM secret plug-ins for the Alibaba Cloud SDKs listed in the following table.

 Important